edelgrace/blog/content/post/2012-04-23-i-remember-you.md

 Half an hour passes and my principal's voice comes onto the intercom, "Please excuse this interruption.
 Teachers please read out the handout you just received.
 Thank you."

-"We learned that over the weekend that T.W. passed away&#8230;"
+"We learned that over the weekend that T.W. passed away..."

 I ground my teeth so that my mouth wouldn't wobble or let out a cry.
 It was official.
 Really official this time.
 I spent the rest of the period trying not to cry.
 I couldn't believe that Muffin was gone.